 While there will always be fresh books topping your to-read list, certain classic novels should hold a permanent position on your bookshelf or bedside table.
 You can almost feel the history in the pages, full of literary firsts and once-controversial topics.

-Whether you’ve read them before and are in for round two (or three or four) or you skimmed them in high school, these 50 classic books to read should be at the top of your literary bucket list.
-Challenge yourself by reading the book that’s considered the first modern novel, Don Quixote, fall in love with Elizabeth Bennet’s wit in Pride and Prejudice, catch a glimpse of early feminist thinking in The Awakening, and understand the precursor of your current Hulu addition by sitting down with a hard copy of The Handmaid’s Tale.
+Whether you’ve read them before and are in for round two (or three or four) or you only just skimmed them in high school, these 50 classic books to read should be at the top of your literary bucket list.
+Challenge yourself by reading the book that’s considered the first modern novel, Don Quixote, fall in love with Elizabeth Bennet’s wit in Pride and Prejudice, catch a glimpse of early feminist thinking in The Awakening, and understand the precursor of your current Hulu addiction by sitting down with a hard copy of The Handmaid’s Tale.

 Break out your bookmark—here are 50 classic books to read.